ojadam/satelite/README.md

 ## What is this?

-I pulled ~30k galaxies from SDSS (real survey data, not made up), turned them into a 3D map, and checked if they're scattered randomly or clumped up like people say the "cosmic web" should look.
+I grabbed about **30k galaxies** from SDSS.
+That is real survey data, not fake numbers.
+I put them on a **3D map** and asked a simple question: are they spread out like random dots, or bunched up the way people talk about the **cosmic web**?

 ## What I actually did

-Here is the pipeline in plain terms, step by step.
+Step by step, no jargon wall.

-**1. Get real galaxy data from SDSS**
+**1. Get galaxy data from SDSS**
-I downloaded about 30,000 galaxies from the Sloan Digital Sky Survey.
-For each one I have where it sits on the sky (right ascension and declination) and how far away it is (redshift).
-Redshift is basically “how much the light is stretched” — we use it to estimate distance.
+I downloaded ~**30,000 galaxies** from the Sloan Digital Sky Survey.
+Each one has a spot on the sky (right ascension + declination) and a **redshift** (how stretched the light is).
+We use redshift to guess how far away it is.

-**2. Turn sky coordinates into a 3D map**
+**2. Make a 3D map**
-RA and dec alone are directions, not a full position in space.
-I used standard astronomy libraries to convert each galaxy into x, y, z in megaparsecs (Mpc).
-One megaparsec is a huge distance unit astronomers use.
-After this step you can imagine a cloud of points floating in a box — that is our chunk of the universe.
+RA and dec only tell you a direction.
+They do not give you a full position in space.
+I used normal astronomy code to turn each galaxy into **x, y, z** in megaparsecs (Mpc).
+A megaparsec is just a giant distance unit.
+After this you get a **cloud of points in a box**.
+That box is our little slice of the universe.

-**3. Build a simple density grid**
+**3. Count galaxies in a grid**
-I divided that 3D box into 64 × 64 × 64 small cubes (like Minecraft blocks).
-I counted how many galaxies fell into each cube.
-Bright / hot spots on the grid mean “lots of galaxies here.”
-Dark spots mean “almost empty.”
-That grid is a rough picture of structure — clumps and gaps — not a photo from a telescope.
+I chopped the box into **64 x 64 x 64** tiny cubes (think Minecraft).
+I counted how many galaxies landed in each cube. **Hot spots** = lots of galaxies. **Cold spots** = almost none.
+That grid is a rough map of clumps and holes.
+It is not a telescope photo.

-**4. Look for patterns and compare to random**
+**4. Check patterns vs random**
-- **Grouping:** I ran DBSCAN, which finds groups of points that sit close together.
-If galaxies were random, you would not see so many big clumps.
+- **Grouping:** I ran DBSCAN.
+It finds tight clusters of points.
+Random scatter would not give you this many big clumps.
-- **Voids:** I marked cubes with very few galaxies as “void-like” — empty-ish regions between the clumps.
+- **Voids:** Cubes with almost no galaxies = empty-ish gaps between the clumps.
-- **Correlation:** I measured whether galaxy pairs tend to be closer than you would expect if you shuffled the same 30,000 points randomly inside the same box.
-If the real data wins, structure is real, not luck.
+- **Correlation:** I checked if galaxy pairs sit closer than you'd get if you shuffled the same 30k points inside the same box.
+If real data beats random, the structure is real, not luck.

-**5. Small machine-learning piece**
+**5. ML bit**
-I cut the density grid into little 16 × 16 × 16 cubes and trained a 3D autoencoder to copy them back.
-Most cubes look similar (sparse, a few bright voxels).
-Where the model reconstructs badly, that cube is a bit unusual compared to the rest.
-It is not a labeled “discovery” — just “this patch looks different.”
+I cut the grid into **16 x 16 x 16** chunks and trained a **3D autoencoder** to rebuild them.
+Most chunks look the same (mostly empty, few bright cells).
+Where the model messes up the rebuild, that chunk looks **weird** compared to the rest.
+That is not a named discovery.
+It is just "this patch looks off."

-### What the numbers said (on my run)
+### What the numbers said (my run)

-- **30,000 galaxies**, distances roughly between redshift 0.01 and 0.25 (relatively nearby in cosmic terms).
+- **30,000 galaxies**, redshift about **0.01 to 0.25** (close-ish in cosmic terms).
-- **170 groups** found by DBSCAN; about **53%** of galaxies belonged to some group (the rest were loners or in-between).
+- **170 groups** from DBSCAN.
+About **53%** of galaxies landed in some group.
+The rest were loners or in-between.
-- The **two biggest groups** had about **4,200** and **3,900** galaxies — clear mega-clumps in this sample.
+- The **two biggest groups** had ~**4,200** and ~**3,900** galaxies.
+That is fat clumps in this sample.
-- **Median distance to the nearest other galaxy: ~2 Mpc** — many galaxies have a neighbor much closer than the average spacing would suggest if they were sprinkled at random.
+- **Median gap to your nearest neighbor: ~2 Mpc.** Lots of galaxies sit way closer to another one than you'd expect from random sprinkling.
-- **Versus a random catalog in the same box:** at small scales the clustering score was about **~1.6 higher** than random.
-In simple words: galaxies like having neighbors nearby more than random points do.
+- **Vs a random catalog in the same box:** clustering score was about **1.6x** higher at small scales.
+Plain English: galaxies like having neighbors nearby more than random points do.

 ## Results (plots)